jusepv/jusepv.github.io/index.md

 ## About Me

-I am a research engineer with a strong background in working with real-world data aimed at practical applications.
-I am eager to contribute my skills to a dynamic team dedicated to solving cutting-edge challenges.
+Driven by a diverse background in AI research and data engineering, I aim to contribute to innovation by transforming data into meaningful value through technology.

 ## Work Experiences